usdoj/singletablefacets/README.md

 The library depends on configuration in a separate YAML file.
 See singletablefacets.yml.dist for an example.
 Here is that example config:
 ```
-# Database credentials
+# Database credentials: this is the only required section.
 database name: myDatabase
 database user: myUser
 database password: myPassword
 database host: localhost

-# Per the name of this library, we look at only a single table.
 database table: myTable

+# Everything else in this document is optional.

 # Indicate the columns that are required to have data in order for a row to
 # appear in the search results.
 For example, if you don't want any rows to show
-# up with titles, make your title column a required column here.
+# up without titles, make your title column a required column here.
 required columns:
     - myDatabaseColumn1